jtanx/fontforge/doc/sphinx/index.rst

    and when it next generates that font it will use those instructions -- provided no significant change has happened to a glyph.

-Most of my :doc:`hinting user interface <hinting>` is designed with PostScript fonts in mind.
+Most of my :doc:`hinting user interface </techref/hinting>` is designed with PostScript fonts in mind.